 Trends and new products

-The focus will be on Social Gardens when spoga+gafa opens its doors again from 18 to 20 June 2023.
-That is this year's key theme of the world's largest trade fair for garden lifestyle.
-When the new products of the green industry are presented in Cologne the focus will be on gardens as places of encounter and social interaction.
+Social gardens were the focus when spoga+gafa opened its doors again from 18 to 20 June 2023.
+This was the theme for 2023 of the world's biggest trade fair for garden lifestyle.
+The presentation of new products from the green industry in Cologne was all about gardens as places of encounter and social interaction.
 Taking a look at the current garden trends shows that themes like community, health or sustainability have gained a new dynamic over the past years.
 The design of outdoor space is further developing due to global megatrends like urbanisation and neo-ecology.